SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/suricata.md

 {!_shared_content/operations_center/integrations/generated/331fa58d-8cf9-454a-a87f-48a3dc07d4d3.md!}

 ## Configure
 Suricata leverages its EVE output module to report alerts, metadata, file info and protocol records in JSON.
-As described in the official documentation, this module can report its findings through the syslog facility.
+As described in the [official documentation](https://docs.suricata.io/en/latest/configuration/suricata-yaml.html), this module can report its findings through the [syslog](https://docs.suricata.io/en/latest/output/eve/eve-json-output.html#output-types) facility.

-### Configure Suricata to forward events to rsyslog
+### Configure log settings
-Open the Suricata configuration file (please note that the path to the configuration file may change depending on the OS and your configuration):
+Open the Suricata configuration file: `suricata.yaml` (please note that the path to the configuration file may change depending on the OS and your configuration):
 ```bash
 sudo vim /etc/suricata/suricata.yaml
 ```